 This intricate cloth is handwoven on a backstrap loom and then joined to make a square cloth.
 The join is hidden by embroidery, and the four edges of the cloth are finished with the traditional tubular braid trim.
-The stripe patterns are woven with different motifs running vertically—all traditional to the village of Accha Alta.
+The stripe patterns are woven with different motifs running vertically—all traditional to the village of Huacatinco.
 The wool and alpaca yarn is naturally dyed from local plants, flowers, barks, bugs, and roots; the background coloring is indigo blue.

 This manta is woven by Segondina Fuentes Huayllani.
 She is a member of the Huacatinco village cooperative, part of the Center for Traditional Textiles of Cusco, located in the Peruvian Highlands.